 - Develop a clear scope of work with specific tasks and estimate time frames.
 Confirm that potential advisors have the time and flexibility to engage as needed and understand how their advice will impact (or not) the work you are planning.
 Outline the limitations of the advisory role and that while all advice will be considered, it may not be implemented immediately.

 - Identify diverse advisors in terms of disability, gender, race, age, etc with the expertise to advise on specific issues or topics at hand.
-No group will ever be “representative”, but Ford seeks to consult with diverse voices to inform our work.
+No group will ever be “representative”, but it’s important to consult with diverse voices to inform your work.
 Ideally, advisors should also have rich networks within the broader community.
 And remember no community is a monolith, so it’s likely there could be diverging opinions.

 - Compensate advisors for their expertise and time.
 Depending on the length of engagement, compensate using honorariums (more limited time frame with focused scope) or through consulting contracts (longer-term).
-The amount should relate to the scope and term of the advisory group and has ranged from $500 to $2,000 in the past.
+The amount should relate to the scope and term of the advisory group.

 - Survey advisors on how it went and incorporate feedback to inform future processes.